geoffmazeroff/shamazon/ProjectPlan.md

 - Add data cleaning on 3rd-party API data ingestion (e.g., `16GB` vs `16 GB`)
 - Create Playwright tests
 - It would be useful if the 3rd-party had more granular endpoints (e.g., one to get the headers for a product and another to get the details)
+- Add an actual cache (e.g., Redis) for caching results from 3rd-party API (30 second expiry); used meta.updatedAt to determine when to refresh cache

 ## Completed
 - Explore data returned from https://dummyjson.com/products